jpvantassel/hvsrpy/README.md

-# _hvsrpy_ - A Python module for horizontal-to-vertical spectral ratio processing
+# _hvsrpy_ - A Python package for horizontal-to-vertical spectral ratio processing

 > Joseph P. Vantassel, The University of Texas at Austin (jvantassel@utexas.edu)